Hesperian Health Guides

 Baby faces the mother’s stomach (posterior)

-If a baby faces forward, she can often be born without problems, but the labor is usually longer.
+A baby who faces forward can often be born without problems, but the labor is usually longer.
 You may want to use gentle methods to make the labor stronger.
 It may also help to:

 for an hour or more.
 (It is OK if she needs to walk and